 In a recent article by the Johns Hopkins Arthritis Center, researchers found that every additional pound gained adds four additional pounds of pressure to the spine.

 Think about it.
 Losing ten pounds can offload your spine up to 40 pounds of pressure.

 Another study from the SPINE Journal suggested that proper lifting techniques can reduce your risk of back pain by eleven times.

 Other lifestyle changes to slow spinal aging should include weight lifting and stretching programs.

 Such minor changes in your daily routine and habits can yield large gains.

-Protecting your spine through safe exercise and proper movement can insure that your “golden years” are truly golden.
+Protecting your spine through safe exercise and proper movement can ensure that your “golden years” are truly golden!

 Want help for your low back pain?